As war rages, Paralympics open in Beijing without Russia

 About 564 athletes, of which 138 are women, are competing in the Paralympics.
 China has the largest team, with 96 competitors, followed by the United States with 65.
 The Paralympics includes six sports: Alpine skiing, cross-country skiing, biathlon, hockey, snowboarding and curling.

-"Much work still needs to be done to achieve gender parity but having increased female participation significantly at the Winter Games in the last 20 years shows we are heading in the right direction,” International Paralympic Committee president Andrew Parsons said.
+"Much work still needs to be done to achieve gender parity but having increased female participation significantly at the Winter Games in the last 20 years shows we are heading in the right direction,” Parsons said.

 The 10-day Paralympics closes on March 13.